Aditya-Dev-ops/Aditya-Dev-ops/README.md

-- 👋 Hi, I’m @Aditya-Dev-ops A Frontend Developer
+- 👋 Hi, I’m @Aditya-Dev-ops A Full-Stack Developer
 - 👀 I’m interested in ... how WebSites Are Work and how to be more interactive With user
 - 🌱 I’m currently learning ...
-Reactjs.
-And Nodejs.
+GenerativeAI.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development Projects that used Generative AI
 - 📫 How to reach me ...
 Call me on (9927992731) Whatsapp On (7078204257)
 and Email me (aditya.developer.33@gmail.com ) And (adityasharma7078204257@gmail.com)